RobeVale/HowToProgramming/README.md

 - Download link: [link](https://central.github.com/deployments/desktop/desktop/latest/win32)
 - Run the installer
 - Make sure ``Add to PATH`` option is selected

+### PathWeaver
+**PathWeaver is a program that lets you create "paths" that the robot will follow during the autonomous period.**
+- To open PathWeaver, select the three dots in the upper right corner of WPILib VS Code.
+From the dropdown menu, select "Start Tool", then "PathWeaver" from the additional dropdown menu.
+- Once PathWeaver is open, you will see a menu that allows you to select "Projects".
+Projects are folders where paths created in PathWeaver are stored.
+Select the project with the same directory as the code you are working on (you must double click to open it).
+	- If the project you are looking for isn't in the menu but a "PathWeaver" folder exists in the "FRC202X":
+		- Select "Import Project"
+		- Find the directory of the "PathWeaver" folder and open it within PathWeaver
+	- If the robot code folder doesn't have a "PathWeaver" folder
+		- Select "Create Project"
+		- From here there will be several menus that must be filled in.
+Starting from the top:
+			- "Project Directory" is where the project folder will be stored.
+Create a folder named "PathWeaver" in the "FRC202X" folder, then copy and paste the directory into the "Project Directory" section in PathWeaver.
+			- "Output Directory" is where the path files will be stored.
+Click "Browse" and navigate to "FRC20XX/src/main/deploy", then create a folder there called "paths".
+			- "Game" is where you select the FRC game the Robot you are pathweaving for will be playing.
+			- "Length Unit" is where you can change what units the PathWeaver program uses.
+Select "Meter".
+			- "Export Unit" is the units that PathWeaver exports paths in.
+Select "Always Meters".
+			- "Max Velocity" is the max velocity the robot will be able to travel while following a path.
+Use 2 as a baseline, but adjust as needed.
+			- "Max Acceleration" is the max acceleration the robot can have while following a path.
+Use 1.5 as a baseline, but adjust as needed.
+			- "Track Width" is the width between the two front wheels.
+Measure from the center of both wheels.
+If you do not have this value yet, use 7.5 but remember to change it as soon as you know the measurement.
+			- Select "Create Project" to create the project after completing every menu.
+- After opening the project, there will be 4 different sections to interact with.
+	- Field Section
+		- This displays the field for the selected game.
+	- Autonomous Routines
+	- Waypoint Properties
+	- Paths

 #### Download and Install Java 11 SDK
 - Download the installer from this [link](https://www.oracle.com/technetwork/java/javase/downloads/jdk11-downloads-5066655.html)